sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

 }
 ```

-  In production scenarios, you can extract just about any text, as well as image coordinates, from a PDF.
+  In production scenarios, you can extract just about any text, as well as image coordinates, from a document.
 Happy extracting!